By Kristin Highland, MD, MS

 Early identification and treatment of these pulmonary complications is essential in order to improve outcomes in rheumatic diseases.

-Cleveland Clinic’s Rheumatic Lung Disease Program offers a comprehensive multidisciplinary approach to the care of these complex patients that includes close collaboration with rheumatology and the interstitial lung disease, pulmonary hypertension and transplantation programs within the Respiratory Institute.
+Cleveland Clinic’s Rheumatic Lung Disease Program offers a comprehensive multidisciplinary approach to the care of these complex patients that includes close collaboration with physicians from our rheumatology department as well as from the ILD, pulmonary hypertension and transplantation programs within the Respiratory Institute.

 Rheumatoid arthritis (RA) is a chronic inflammatory disease occurring in 1-2 percent of the general population.
 ILD is a common comorbidity that increases risk for premature death by nearly threefold and is responsible for approximately 10 percent of deaths in RA.
 Although most patients develop articular symptoms before lung manifestations, these may occur simultaneously or ILD may precede joint manifestations.